mkner/robo-time/docs/examples.rst

 So the multistage full initialization procedure was able to finish including a resyncronization to bring the accuracy clock within its Delta threshold setting.

+Also, If the initialzaiton is paritally completed, a shorter update by running **resync()** is also possible.

 Robot